 In 1999, David Attenborough received the title Honorary Fellow from the Linnean Society.

-In 2001, David Attenborough narrated "The Blue Planet", the BBC Natural History Unit's first comprehensive series on marine life.
+In 2001, Attenborough narrated "The Blue Planet", the BBC Natural History Unit's first comprehensive series on marine life, after Alastair Fothergill decided against using an on-screen presenter.

-In 2002, "The Life of Mammals" was released.
-This series used low-light and infrared cameras to capture nocturnal mammal behaviour, and is memorable for shots of Attenborough with chimpanzees, a blue whale, and a grizzly bear.
+In 2002, Attenborough released "The Life of Mammals", which used low-light and infrared cameras to capture nocturnal mammal behavior.
+Memorable shots included Attenborough with chimpanzees, a blue whale, and a grizzly bear.

-In 2002, David Attenborough joined an effort by leading clerics and scientists to oppose the inclusion of creationism in the curriculum of UK state-funded independent schools.
+In 2002, David Attenborough joined leading clerics and scientists in an effort to oppose the inclusion of creationism in the curriculum of UK state-funded independent schools.

 In 2002, David Attenborough was named among the 100 Greatest Britons in a BBC poll.

-In 2004, David Attenborough stated that a lecture he attended finally convinced him that humans were responsible for climate change.
-Prior to this he had been sceptical.
+In 2004, David Attenborough stated that a lecture he attended convinced him that humans were responsible for climate change.
+He had been initially skeptical about the human influence on climate change.

 In 2004, David Attenborough was featured prominently in The Way We Went Wild, a series about natural history television presenters.

-In 2005, David Attenborough finished narrating the BBC One wildlife series "Wildlife on One".
+In 2005, Attenborough finished narrating "Wildlife on One", a BBC One wildlife series, which ran for 253 episodes.

-In 2006, British television viewers were asked to vote for their Favourite Attenborough Moments for a UKTV poll to coincide with the broadcaster's 80th birthday.
+In 2006, British television viewers voted for their Favourite Attenborough Moments for a UKTV poll to coincide with Attenborough's 80th birthday.
 The winning clip showed Attenborough observing the mimicry skills of the superb lyrebird.

 In 2006, David Attenborough was named the most trusted celebrity in the UK in a Reader's Digest poll.